 The Vicksburg Mining Camp was founded in 1867 due to gold found in the creek bed.
 Trees, planted by the first miners to reside in Vicksburg, still line the abandoned streets.
 This Colorado ghost town located north of Buena Vista was actually listed on the National Register of Historic Places in 1977.

-Ashcroft is only 10 miles from Aspen and is one of Colorado’s most well-intact ghost towns.
+Ashcroft is only 10 miles from Colorado’s skiing mecca Aspen and is one of the state’s most well-intact ghost towns.
 Simply drive down the paved road known as Castle Creek to view Ashcroft.
 In the late 1800s, Ashcroft was a booming mining town and home to two newspapers, nearly 20 saloons and over 2,500 residents.
 The turn of the century saw mine closures and only two residents still lived in the town by 1900.
 The Aspen Historical Society guides a tour through the town’s jail, hotel, saloons and stable.

 Approximately 700 African Americans settled in Dearfield in the early 1900s.
 This ghost town is known as Colorado’s only all-black settlement.
-However the Great Depression and the Dust Bowl caused residents to vacate this eastern Colorado town, which is located 25 miles east of Greeley.
-However three structures still stand in Dearfield, a gas station, diner and a home.
+The Great Depression and the Dust Bowl caused residents to vacate this eastern Colorado town, which is located 25 miles east of Greeley.
+However, three structures still stand in Dearfield, a gas station, diner and a home.
 Efforts are now being undertaken to preserve this unique Colorado ghost town.

 Located 10 miles from the town of Telluride, Alta was once a booming mining town from 1877 to 1940.
 Alta is another Colorado ghost town that is listed on the National Register of Historic Places.
 Visitors to this ghost town can see many of the original buildings, which look spectacular against the town’s mountain scenery.
 Alta’s demise was caused by a slowing mining industry, a fire that destroyed Alta’s main mill and vandalism during the 20th century.

 Tincup, near Gunnison, is proof that the Wild West existed.
 Founded in 1879 with the name Virginia City, Tincup grew among rowdy cowboys and gold miners.
 Since there were towns in both Nevada and Montana with the same name, Tincup was named as such since the first person to find gold here panned it out of Willow Creek and carried it in a tin cup.
 Tincup was a wild city full of gunfights and bar feuds.
-Now however, a few people actually reside in Tincup.
-Old buildings have been preserved, and there is even vacation homes for travelers.
+Still today, a few people actually reside in Tincup.
+Old buildings have been preserved, and there are even vacation homes for travelers.

 The ghost town of Crystal is another town that was affected by the silver crash in the late 1800s.
 Crystal, which can be reached via the town of Marble, requires a four-wheel drive vehicle to access.
-However you’ll be glad you drove out here because the rustic and abandoned structures in Crystal are very photogenic.
+You’ll be glad you drove out here because the rustic and abandoned structures in Crystal are very photogenic.
 During Crystal’s busiest times, 400 people lived in the town.
-However once the silver mine closed, there were only 15 people living in Crystal by 1915.
+Once the silver mine closed, there were only 15 people living in Crystal by 1915.